 Calculus & Analytic Geometry III is designed for students in mathematics, hard sciences, and engineering.
 Content includes analytic and solid geometry, vectors, multivariable calculus, multiple integrals, and applications of these topics.
 Students will be expected to use appropriate technology as one tool to achieve competency in Calculus and Analytic Geometry III.
-A graphing calculator is required for this course.
-Pre-requisites: First Time Placement - see Mandatory Placement Guidelines.
-Grade of "C" or higher in MATH0123 Calculus and Analytic Geometry II.
-May be taken concurrently with MATH0227 Differential Equations.
+Pre-requisites: Students need to meet the correct placement measure for this course or have completed MATH-0123 Calculus and Analytic Geometry II with a grade of "C" or higher.
+May be taken concurrently with MATH-0227 Differential Equations.